WileyBui/CGI-HTTPWebServer/README.md

 Admin - The purpose of this project for admins is to see how to handle POST and GET requests in an executable webserver.
 Programming the server also helps understand how to send HTTP headers and communicate with a webpage, as well as browsing for files and sending them to a webpage.

 User - The purpose of this project for users is to learn how to navigate webpages and what certain errors mean when received.
 For example, if trying to load a file from the server that doesn't exist, there is going to be a 404 File Not Found error.

-### Group Effort
-We both put in effort to make this project work.